douglasgreen/outlines/languages/esperanto/vocabulary.en.md

 * deportado - deportation
 * deporti - to deport
 * depravi - to deprave
+* depreni - to take off
 * deprimi - to depress
 * deputito - deputy
 * derivaĵo - derivative
 * derivi - to derive
 * dermatologo - dermatologist
+* des pli - all the more
+* des pli bone - all the better
 * desegnaĵo - drawing
 * desegni - to design
 * desegnofilmo - cartoon